pranavkhekare/Django_veu_productivity/README.md

 ### Version 1.1
 1. Build on the previous version to add custom user logging with UserManager
 1. Addded auth
-  * Login screen suing email
+    * Login screen using email
 1. Provided features for filtering the created user on admin screen
 1. Created User profile to add additional features for each created user
     * Used OnetoOne to link User profile model with User model created before.